Vegan Split Pea Soup

 You’re in luck!
 There are many types of vegetables that would taste terrific in this stew.
 Our suggestions are chopped broccoli or cauliflower, green peas, mushrooms, or also asparagus.
 Mix and match to your heart’s content!

-To do this, wait until the split pea and sweet potato stew is cool, then add to a freezer safe bag or container.
+You sure can!
+Simply wait until the split pea and sweet potato stew is cool, then add to a freezer safe bag or airtight container.
 Seal well.
 Freeze for up to 3 months.
 To thaw, either microwave for several minutes in a large bowl or reheat on the stovetop over medium heat until desired temperature is reached.

 flower icon